 After monitoring and assessing their original designs, the teenagers regrouped to build new and improved versions.
 They created four new floating wetlands using two different designs.
 One used synthetic material like plastic tubing, marine foam, and pond matting.
 The other used more natural materials, including cork, bamboo and erosion matting.

 “What I like about this project is how much it contributes to nature and our wildlife.
 It is important we take care of our land, our air, our water, our everything,” said TreVon Frison, a 2020 graduate of Roosevelt High School and 3-year participant in Blueprint (pictured in the middle in the photo above).

-After rolling out their final designs this July, the students’ work was done.
+After rolling out their final designs last July, the students’ work was done.
 But it certainly wasn’t forgotten.

 “It was great to witness our students work together as a team to implement a practical solution to an observed challenge to their local watershed’s health and for them to know their efforts will have a lasting positive impact,” said Jason Stroman, program director at the Blueprint Foundation.
 “This is the very essence of experience that Blueprint aims to provide its youth, knowing that it will encourage, empower, and inspire them and their peers towards greatness in all aspects of life.”

 CSWC is now monitoring the floating wetlands through photos, water samples and temperature checks.
 Their hope is that they’ll see cooler temperatures and nutrients in the water and can replicate these designs throughout the Slough.
 All thanks to six teenagers.
 The future is bright.